Tell HM Revenue and Customs (HMRC) as soon as possible if you’ve made money you need to pay tax on and haven’t told them about it.

 If you contact HMRC first, they may consider your case more favourably.

 You don’t need to tell HMRC about income you’ve already paid tax on, eg wages.
+But if you don’t think enough tax has been taken on your employment or workplace pension, you should tell HMRC.

 - renting out property